DPDK/dpdk/doc/guides/prog_guide/generic_receive_offload_lib.rst

 The GRO library doesn't check if input packets have correct checksums and doesn't re-calculate checksums for merged packets.
 The GRO library assumes the packets are complete (i.e., MF==0 && frag_off==0), when IP fragmentation is possible (i.e., DF==0).
-Additionally, it requires IPv4 ID to be increased by one.
+Additionally, it complies RFC 6864 to process the IPv4 ID field.

 Currently, the GRO library provides GRO supports for TCP/IPv4 packets.